sebastianbarkan/sebastianbarkan/README.md

 - 👋 Hi, I’m @sebastianbarkan
-- 👀 I’m interested in creating interesting projects
+- 👀 I’m interested in creating cool projects
-- 🌱 I’m currently learning React.js, Python,
+- 🌱 I’m currently learning Next.js and Typescript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any engaging opportunities
 - 📫 How to reach me: sebastiandbarkan@gmail.com

 <!---